 - The Lust Of The Eyes– she saw that it was a delight to the eyes.

-- The Pride Of Life– She saw that the tree was desirable to make one wise.
+- The Pride Of Life– she saw that the tree was desirable to make one wise.

 “Then the eyes of both of them were opened, and they knew that they were naked; and they sewed fig leaves together and made themselves loin coverings.”
 Genesis 3:7

-There eyes were open and they could see their sin.
+Their eyes were open and they could see their sin.
 Adam and Eve did gain knowledge from their sin, but it turned out to be knowledge of evil. shame and death.

+“They sewed fig leaves together and made themselves loin coverings.”
 Now they made clothes for themselves out of fig leaves.
 Their plan was not well thought out because fig leaves are prickly and are not an ideal material to make clothes out of.
 But they were not thinking about this in their rush to cover themselves.

 And even if we try to hide it, it is no use, because God sees everything.
 Nothing is hidden from Him.